hvckdev/hvckxm/README.md

 -->
 ### that's u need know about me
 i:
-- ⚒  works with php, laravel, mysql, postgresql
+- ⚒  work with php, laravel, mysql, postgresql
-- 🌚  am enjoying with python, django
+- 🌚  enjoy with python, django
 - 😍  clean architecture, clean code, design patterns
-- 🙃  wanna learn front-end but im so lazy for it lul
+- 🙃  wanna learn front-end and js (+frameworks like react, vue) but im so lazy for it lul